artecs-group/RVfpga-sim-addons/Computer_Organization/Lab4/README.md

 - ```/home/rvfpga/Simuladores_EC_24-25/RVfpga/Projects/LED-Switch_7SegDispl_C-Lang```
 - ```/home/rvfpga/Simuladores_EC_24-25/RVfpga/Projects/LED-Switch_7SegDispl_Interrupts_C-Lang```

-Follow these steps:
+View the [video](https://www.youtube.com/watch?v=8fK-CoEbo0Y) at time 33:32 for a description of the RVfpga Interrupt-driven IO and at time 35:05 for a description of the implementation of the LED-Switch_7SegDispl_Interrupts_C-Lang program and its execution.

-- Analyze both provided codes and simulate them.
+Then, analyze both provided codes and simulate them.
 In the interrupt-based code, you must focus on the ```main```, ```GPIO_Initialization```, and ```GPIO_ISR``` functions.
-Read the following information on each project carefully.
+We next provide some guidance about these two examples:

+In the first example (LED-Switch_7SegDispl_C-Lang), we show how to use Programmed I/O to perform the following two tasks:
+Invert the rightmost LED every time a 0 to 1 transition on the rightmost switch occurs.
+Show an ascending count in the 8-digit 7-segment displays, that increments around once per second.

-- Modify the interrupt-based code so that each time a 0 to 1 transition is detected on the first switch, the speed at which the count displayed on the 7-segment displays is incremented changes between two clearly different values (e.g., intervals of 1 second and 0.1 seconds).
+Open the program in the editor.
+You can see that, after some initializations, the program enters an infinite loop that compares the current switch state with the previous one and, in case a 0 to 1 transition is detected, it inverts the LED state.
+Then, the value shown on the 8-digit 7-segment displays is incremented and a software delay is generated.

+Note that this program does not work correctly in some situations.
+For example, a 0 to 1 to 0 switch transition that occurs within the delay loop will never be detected (you can test it by changing the switch quickly).
+How could we improve the program?
+The answer is interrupt-driven I/O.

+In the second example (LED-Switch_7SegDispl_Interrupts_C-Lang), we show a new version of the program where interrupt-driven I/O is used to read the state of the rightmost switch.
+This strategy fixes the problem of the program missing switch transitions that occur during the delay loop.

+In this program, the main function performs some initializations and then enters an infinite loop where the 7-segment displays are written and a software delay is established.
+Note that the switch is not explicitly read in this case.
+Instead, whenever a 0 to 1 transition occurs in the switch, an interrupt is triggered that makes the processor execute the GPIO_ISR function, where the switch state is read and the LED state is inverted.

 ## Exercise 6